Collectively-LLC/open-data.nyc/readme.md

 `npm install && bower install`

 Gulp Commands
-— Compile and optimize the files in your assets directory
+`gulp` — Compile and optimize the files in your assets directory
-$ gulp

-- Compile assets when file changes are made (BrowserSync installed on your browser and head to localhost:3000)
+`gulp watch` - Compile assets when file changes are made (BrowserSync installed on your browser and head to localhost:3000)
-$ gulp watch

-- Compile assets for production (no source maps)
+`gulp --production` - Compile assets for production (no source maps)
-$ gulp --production